Royal Thai Police: Personnel

 Thailand's police forces number about 230,000 officers.
 About eight percent (18,400) are female.
-In the Philippines the percentage of female police officers is 20 percent, 18 percent in Malaysia, and 30 percent, the world's highest percentage of women, in Sweden.
+For comparison, in the Philippines the percentage of female police officers is 20 percent, 18 percent in Malaysia, and 30 percent in Sweden which hold the world's highest percentage of female police officers.
 Of 8,000 investigators with the RTP, 400 are women.

 Females were first admitted to the Royal Police Cadet Academy (RPCA), founded in 1901, in 2009.
 It has since graduated about 700 female officers.
 Starting with the class to be admitted for the 2019 academic year, the 280 places formerly reserved for females will be scrapped.
 Earlier in 2018, the RTP prohibited women from "inquiry official" roles.
 The rationale given was that women are hindered by domestic responsibilities, therefore less effective than male officers.
 Women will still be able to become police officers via other avenues.
 For example, women with law degrees will continue to be recruited.

 National police chief Chakthip Chaijinda attributed the barring of women from the RPCA to a new Ministry of Defence ruling that all RPCA cadets must undergo an initial period of training at the male-only Armed Forces Academies Preparatory School (AFAPS).
 Critics say the new policy violates the 2015 Gender Equality Act, the constitution, Thailand's 20 year national strategy, as well as international conventions that prohibit gender discrimination.